nphorsley59/housing-model/README.md

 ### <div align="center">Regression Modeling</div>

 #### 1. Preparation
 A few final steps were required to prepare the dataset for training and testing models.
 First, I turned all qualitative features into [dummy variables](https://en.wikipedia.org/wiki/Dummy_variable_(statistics)).
 Then, I separated the "test" data from the "train" data; 'SalePrice' is unknown for the "test" data, so it won't be helpful for model building.
 Finally, I further separated the "train" data into a "train" group and a "test" group.
 The "train" group was used to inform the model and the "test" group was used to test the model's accuracy.
-I did this step manually to create visualizations, but when actually constructing models this was replaced with automated [cross-validation](https://towardsdatascience.com/cross-validation-in-machine-learning-72924a69872f) executed by a custom function.
+I did this step manually to create visualizations, but when actually testing models this was replaced with automated [cross-validation](https://towardsdatascience.com/cross-validation-in-machine-learning-72924a69872f) executed by a custom function.

 #### 2. Building and Testing Models
+I chose to mostly use regularized linear models due to the complexity of the dataset.
+These types of models help reduce overfitting.
+I also preprocessed the data using [RobustScaler()](https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.RobustScaler.html) to reduce the influence of outliers that weren't manually removed.
+This resulted in a Ridge Regression model, Lasso Regression model, and an Elastic Net Regression model, which each use different techniques for constraining the weights of the parameters (Figure 11).
+In addition to regularized linear models, I used a Gradient Boost algorithm, which essentially compares predictors to their predecessors and learns from the errors.
+Each of these models performed fairly well, producing RMSE (root mean square error) values around 0.10-0.15.

+**Figure 11.**

 ![alt_text](https://github.com/nphorsley59/Predicting_Sale_Price/blob/master/Figures/Regression_Models.jpg "Regression Models")

+To test these models more rigorously, I used cross-validation (Figure 12).

 #### 3. Stacking Models